 Have a passion for NBA basketball?
 Use your team's away game in Salt Lake City to show your support, while experiencing the only Ski City.

-It's no secret Utah is a basketball town.
-The Utah Jazz were Utah's first professional sports franchise, this town shows up big time to support them — making for a great arena experience.
-And the arena itself is newly renovated and boasts 30 dining options, many of them local favorites.
+It's no secret Utah is a basketball state.
+The Utah Jazz were the state's first professional sports franchise, and locals show up big time to support them — making for a great arena experience, a spacious modern venue with 30 dining options, many of them local favorites.

-But the game itself is just the beginning.
+Despite its boisterous bayou origins, the Jazz’ name and franchise shine a spotlight on the excitement and energy arising from its present lakeside home.
 Salt Lake City provides all the landmark establishments, high-rated dining and nightlife (yes, Steph Curry — you heard right), mass transit, creative culture, urban edginess and local events you expect to find in a thriving metro area, with the convenience and affordability of a place that hasn’t been discovered by the masses.
-In fact, Golden State Warriors head coach Steve Kerr admitted his favorite NBA road restaurant is none other than Salt Lake City's Valter's Osteria.
+In fact, Golden State Warriors head coach (and fine wine connoisseur) Steve Kerr admitted his favorite NBA road restaurant is none other than Salt Lake City's Valter's Osteria.

-The city's official elevation is 4,330 feet and looking to the east, the foothills quickly give way to the airy 11,000+ feet peaks of the Wasatch Mountains, home to the world-renowned ski areas of Alta, Snowbird, Brighton and Solitude, just 30 minutes from downtown.
-And while each resort offers slopeside accommodations running the full spectrum of amenities and budget, you can also ski like a local and make the easy run back down the mountain for the game paired with dinner, a drink, a concert, a show or whatever suits your mood.
+The city's official elevation is 4,330 feet and looking to the east, the foothills quickly give way to the airy 11,000+ feet peaks of the Wasatch Mountains, home to the world-renowned ski areas of Alta, Snowbird, Brighton and Solitude, just 30 minutes from downtown on a weekday (weekends and Utah’s epic powder days can mean a bit more traffic).
+Although each resort offers slopeside accommodations running the full spectrum of amenities and budget, you can also ski like a local and make the easy run back down the mountain for the game paired with dinner, a drink, a concert, a show or whatever suits your mood.

 In this itinerary, we've given you enough ideas to fill at least four days, whether or not you ski everyday and whether you choose to apply your skills at a single resort or try sampling all four.
 (For the latter choice, we recommend the Ski City Super Pass.)